-VW T1 Samba Camper License Plate Sticker Sets
+VW T1 Samba Camper Licence Plate Sticker Sets

 £6.00 ex VAT

-Alternative plate sets designed to replace the standard, slightly underwhelming, white license plate stickers supplied with the 1:8 VW T1 Samba Camper.
+Alternative plate sets designed to replace the standard, slightly underwhelming, white licence plate stickers supplied with the 1:8 VW T1 Samba Camper.

 Two editions available: ‘Vintage Edition’ in authentic silver and black, and ‘Hippie Van Edition’.

 Easy-to-apply, pre-cut and printed on high-quality metallic vinyl.

 The Vintage Edition plates have been faithfully recreated to match the correct vintage plate design for 1962.
 Including screw head detailing, correct fonts and a selection of meaningful registrations.

 The Hippie Van Edition has been created for a bit of fun.
 Inspired by the VW Transporter’s renowned popularity among the hippie counterculture of the 1960s.
 Perfect if you intend to make other ‘Hippie Van’ based mods to your vehicle.
 And even if you don’t, these plates are sure to add some style and personality to your model.

 - 1 x Vinyl sticker set of your choice (Vintage or Hippie Edition)

 These stickers are not designed to be interchangeable, but a variety of options are provided so that you can chose whichever you feel best suits your model.